Matrix multiplication

 e3 with np.printoptions(suppress=True):

-I haven’t shown the OLS results for the transformed version of the problem because the transformations modify the true parameter values, so there is a bit of arithmetic to be done, but you should be able to verify that the second and third approaches give reasonable answers.
+I haven’t shown the OLS results for the third version, but with a bit of arithmetic to be done, but you should be able to verify that the third approach also gives reasonable answers.

 The basic story is that simple strategies often solve the problem, and that you should be aware of the absolute and relative magnitudes involved in your calculations.